-- a) Postings and other materials distributed by the Union may not make defamatory or demeaning references to specific TSA officials or employees or contain Sensitive Security Information (SSI), Personally Identifiable Information (PII), profanity, or discriminatory references. - b) TSA will not alter or censor the content of communications between the Union and employees that meet the requirements of Section E.2.a. - c) Subject to available TSA-controlled space, the Union may install a rack of reasonable size for union publications in break rooms.
-The Parties will mutually agree on the size of the rack and its placement. - d) The Union's use of TSA equipment and/or supplies for internal Union matters or business is prohibited, except as otherwise provided in this Agreement. - e) Local union representatives, in the performance of their representational responsibilities, may engage in reasonable use of TSA's fax machines that does not interfere with TSA operations or mission. - f) Employees may distribute union literature in TSA-controlled employee break rooms and other non-screening areas while off-duty and consistent with the requirements of Section C.10 and Section C.11 of this Article. - g) TSA will create a folder within iShare for the AFGE Local Presidents to post a reasonable number of announcements and relevant information. - h) Link to AFGE Website: TSA will provide a link to AFGE's website www.tsa.afge.org on TSA's iShare. - i) TSA will allow up to two (2) union representatives to make a ten (10) minute presentation before the lunch break to new employees attending the New Hire Orientation.
-TSA will provide the Union with reasonable notice of the date and place of the orientation. - 3.
+- 1. Union Bulletin Boards: In TSA-controlled areas, TSA will provide space (where feasible) for the Union to install one (1) lockable bulletin board (approximately 24" x 36" in every break room or equivalent space, in each airport/terminal.
+Such bulletin boards will be for the exclusive use of the Union.
+AGREED 7/17/12 - Distribution of Union Information and Materials: - a) Postings and other materials distributed by the Union may not make defamatory or demeaning references to specific TSA officials or employees or contain Sensitive Security Information (SSI), Personally Identifiable Information (PII), profanity or discriminatory references.
+AGREED 7/17/12 - b) TSA will not alter or censor the content of communications between the Union and employees that meet the requirements of Section E.2.a.
+(AGREED 7/31/12 5:09 pm) - c) Subject to available TSA-controlled space, the Union may install a rack of reasonable size for union publications in break rooms.
+The Parties will mutually agree on the size of the rack and its placement.
+(TSA Counter 6/29/12; AFGE agreed 7/9/12) - d) The Union's use of TSA equipment and/or supplies for internal Union matters or business is prohibited, except as otherwise provided in this Agreement.
+AGREED 7/17/12 - e) Local union representatives, in the performance of their representational responsibilities, may engage in reasonable use of TSA's fax machines that does not interfere with TSA operations or mission.
+(AGREED 7/26/12) - f) Employees may distribute union literature in TSA controlled employee break rooms and other non-screening areas while off-duty and consistent with the requirements of Section C.10 and Section C.11 of this Article.
+(AGREED 7/26/12)

+- g) TSA will create a folder within iShare for the AFGE Local Presidents to post a reasonable number of announcements and relevant information.
+AGREED 7/17/12 - h) Link to AFGE Website: TSA will provide a link to AFGE's website www.tsa.afge.org on TSA's iShare.
+(TSA 6/8/12; AFGE agreed 7/9/12) - i) TSA will allow up to two (2) union representatives to make a ten (10) minute presentation before the lunch break to new employees attending the New Hire Orientation.
+TSA will provide the Union with reasonable notice of the date and place of the orientation.
+(AGREED 7/31/12 6:15pm)

 Use of TSA Email: The TSA email system is for official TSA business.
-Employees may use the TSA email system for limited personal use, to include union-related matters, as long as this use does not interfere with official duties or cause degradation of network services.
-Employees may not send broadcast-type messages via TSA's email network regarding any unofficial matters, including union matters, except as provided below. - a) The Union agrees its access and use will comply with applicable government-wide and TSA policies and guidelines and this Agreement.
+Employees may use the TSA email system for limited personal use, to include union related matters, as long as this use does not interfere with official duties or cause degradation of network services.
+Employees may not send broadcast-type messages via TSA's email network regarding any unofficial matters, including union matters, except as provided below.
+(AGREED 7/17/12)